Tom Butler, 2017

 The scientific method is really a system involving people, institutions and media.
 In simplistic terms, scientists develop and test theory, the results of which are passed to engineers who produce usable products for the public based on that research.

-The scientific method must be adapted to each situation, but the common factor must be the intention to organize findings into understandable form for the intended audience and making that information available to the public.
-In mainstream society, the population of scientists is great enough that it is reasonable for scientists to write just for scientists without public notice, but in fact, they are failing an implicit contract requiring them to find a way to communicate with the public.
+The scientific method must be adapted to each situation, but the common factor must be the intention to organize findings into an understandable form for the intended audience and making that information available to the public.
+In mainstream society, the population of scientists is great enough that it is reasonable for scientists to write just for other scientists without writing a version of the report for public reading.
+But in fact, they are failing an implicit contract requiring them to find a way to communicate with the public.

 In many areas, media reporters acting as science writers have assumed the role of disseminating research results to the public.
 However, the paranormalist community is relatively small, and while some of us have assumed the science writer roll, an effective path of communication between scientists and lay people has not yet developed.